 Whilst not originally in the long-term conference programme of the United Nations, the idea to hold the 2012 UN Conference on Sustainable Development (UNCSD) (Rio+20) was initiated by Brazil with a speech from its then President Luiz Inácio Lula da Silva before the UN General Assembly in 2007 (Vogtmann & Maier, 2013).
-A couple of years later the resolution was taken to convene at the UNCSD with the objective to secure renewed political commitment for sustainable development, assess the progress to date and remaining implementation gaps of earlier conferences' outcomes, and address new and emerging challenges (UNGA, 2010).
-Furthermore, the UNCSD was planned to focus on: (i) a green economy in the context of sustainable development and poverty eradication and (ii) the institutional framework for sustainable development.
+A couple of years later the resolution to organize a Rio+20 Conference in Brazil was agreed to by the UN General Assembly.
+The Rio+20 conference was to focus on two major concerns: (i) a green economy in the context of sustainable development and poverty eradication and (ii) the institutional framework for sustainable development.
+It was further hoped that UNCSD also would discuss how to secure renewed political commitment for sustainable development, assess progress to date and the remaining implementation gaps of earlier conferences' outcomes, and address new and emerging challenges (UNGA, 2010).

-Intervening in this process was the political impact of the global economic crisis of 2008.
-One of the impacts of this crisis on the international sustainable development agenda was an increased acknowledgment of market failures and a move away from the optimistic views of the WSSD that free trade was the engine of poverty eradication and would inevitably lead to sustainability without the need for strong government intervention.
+The economic crises of 2008 provided a sinister and alarming background to the Rio+20 process.
+One of the impacts this crisis had on the international sustainable development agenda was an increased acknowledgment of market failures and a move away from the optimistic views of the WSSD that free trade was the engine of poverty eradication and would inevitably lead to sustainability without the need for strong government intervention.

-The first preparatory meeting (UNCSD PREPCOM I) was held from 17-19 May 2010, at UN Headquarters in New York, and several meetings on the road to the UNCSD followed.
-Throughout that process, several submissions from states, UN bodies, intergovernmental organizations and Major Groups were received, which provided comments and guidance for the development, structure, and format of the "zero draft" of the outcome document to be adopted at the UNCSD: The Future We Want, which would become the basis for the negotiations at the UNCSD.
+The first preparatory meeting (UNCSD PREPCOM I) was held from 17-19 May 2010, at UN Headquarters in New York, and several meetings on the road to the UNCSD in 2012 followed.
+Throughout that process, several submissions from states, UN bodies, intergovernmental organizations, Major Groups and other relevant stakeholders were received, which provided comments and guidance for the development, structure, and format of the "zero draft" of the outcome document to be adopted at the UNCSD.

 The UNCSD itself was hosted between 13-22 June 2012 in Rio de Janeiro.
 The number of participants was significant, reaching the representation of 191 UN member states and observers, which included 79 Heads of State or Government (Doran, Paul, Ripley, Risse, Van Alstine & Wagner, 2012; Yang, 2012).
-Approximately 44,000 badges were issued for official meetings, a Rio+20 Partnerships Forum, Sustainable Development Dialogues, SD-Learning, and side events in RioCentro, the venue for the Conference itself.
+Approximately 44,000 badges were issued for official meetings, a Rio+20 Partnerships Forum, Sustainable Development Dialogues, SD-Learning, and side events were held at Rio Centro, the venue for the Conference itself.
 Furthermore, parallel to the official Conference events, approximately 3,000 unofficial events were organized throughout the city.

-Doran, Paul, Ripley, Risse, Van Alstine & Wagner (2012) recall noteworthily the Pavilions showcasing governments' and the Rio Conventions' experiences and best practices, and the Forum on Science, Technology and Innovation for Sustainable Development, a Global Town Hall, a People's Summit, the World Congress on Justice, Governance and Law for Environmental Sustainability and spontaneous street actions as some evidences of the many events around the city of Rio de Janeiro, discussing the Rio+20 themes and the broader requirements for sustainable development implementation.
+Doran, Paul, Ripley, Risse, Van Alstine & Wagner (2012) recall in a noteworthy manner some of the various events that took place: the Pavilions showcasing governments' and the Rio Conventions' experiences and best practices, the Forum on Science, Technology and Innovation for Sustainable Development, a Global Town Hall, a People's Summit, the World Congress on Justice, Governance and Law for Environmental Sustainability, many spontaneous street actions.
+This they assert, is an expression of a growing demand for sustainable development implementation throughout the world.

-Whilst the participation of civil society had a strong component on the unofficial events, the presence of the nine Major Groups was conspicuous throughout the Conference.
+While the participation of civil society and stakeholders in general had a strong influence on the unofficial events, the presence of the nine Major Groups was conspicuous throughout the official Conference.
 As recalled by Doran, Paul, Ripley, Risse, Van Alstine & Wagner (2012), each Major Group seized the opportunity to issue their statements during the plenary session.
 The authors recall that on the outcome document: